 Does your pot have hard-to-reach areas?
 Use a wooden chopstick with a paper towel to get in there.

 Use baby bottle brush inside for stubborn stains.

 You can put ice cubes and a little water in a pot and swirl them around, for harder stains put some table salt in a pot and swirl it around for a few minutes, and then rinse.

 Heat a toothbrush by the bristles enough that you can bend it to a 90° angle.
 This makes a perfect brush for cleaning the filter basket.

 Never use the coffee pot to pour water into the reservoir.
 This will transfer oils and impurities from the pot, and eventually give the coffee a nasty taste.
 Instead, use a pitcher that is reserved for water only.

 For tough stains, scrub the pot using a paper towel or a clean (not soapy) dish towel.
 Rinse thoroughly.

 Never wash the coffee pot with soap.
 This will bind with the oils deposited by the coffee and will leave a taste behind.
 Do not wash in the dishwasher for the same reason.

-If people havent used a house cleaning service before, it is quite common for you to have a few questions.
+If people haven’t used a house cleaning service before, it is quite common for you to have a few house cleaning service questions.
 It is very important and often essential that you ask these key questions before hiring cleaners.
-The first step is to think about what special considerations or concerns that you may have.
+The first step is to think about what special considerations or concerns you may have.
 In this article, we will help you think through what questions you should be asking before you opt to have your house cleaned.